EmreKolbakir/mouse_node_EmreKolbakir/README.md

 - The `mouse_subscriber` node listens to the `/mouse_node` topic and outputs the received data to the console for real-time observation.

-## Contributing 🤝

-Feel free to fork the project, make improvements, and submit pull requests.
-If you encounter any issues or have suggestions, please open an issue in the [issue tracker](https://github.com/EmreKolbakir/mouse_node_EmreKolbakir/issues).

-## License 📄

-This project is open-sourced under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.

----

 Project maintained by [@EmreKolbakir](https://github.com/EmreKolbakir) ✨.